Lawsuit: McKayla Maroney paid to keep quiet about abuse

 "It seemed whenever and wherever this man could find the chance, I was 'treated.'
 It happened in London before my team and I won the gold medal, and it happened before I won my silver," she wrote.

-At the time, USA Gymnastics said it "admires the courage of those, like McKayla Maroney, who have come forward to share their personal experiences with sexual abuse."
+At the time, USA Gymnastics issued a statement saying that it "admires the courage of those, like McKayla Maroney, who have come forward to share their personal experiences with sexual abuse."

 "Because of their strength in coming forward, predators can be held accountable for their actions.
 We, like so many others, are outraged and disgusted by the conduct of which Larry Nassar is accused.
 We are sorry that any athlete has been harmed during her or his gymnastics career."